 How to Get a Business Tax ID

-If you run a small business, you need a federal tax ID number.
+If you run a small business, you need a federal tax ID number (or EIN number).
 Much like a social security number, this nine-digit ID is assigned only once and will never be redistributed to anyone else.
-A tax ID ensures your ability to legally pay your employees, file for your annual tax return, apply for business licenses, and participate in business banking.
+A tax ID ensures your ability to legally pay your employees (and get up to $26,000 back per employee with the ERC tax credit), file for your annual tax return, apply for business licenses, and participate in business banking.
 Let’s go over how to get a business tax ID, who is required to have one, and a few reasons you might want to apply for one—even if you don’t have to.

 Table of contents